cabal-club/cable/readme.md

 in the display, or keeping the ordering stable).

 ### 5.2 Users
-Users of Cabal are identified by their Ed25519 public key, and use this and their private key to prove themselves as verifiable authors of data shared with other peers, by including their public key and a crytographic signature on any post they author.
+Users of Cabal are identified by their Ed25519 public key, and use it and their private key to prove themselves as verifiable authors of data shared with other peers.
+This is done by including their public key and a crytographic signature on any post they author.

 #### 5.2.1 State
-A user is fully described at a given point in time by
+A user is fully described at a given point in time by the following:

 1. their public key, and
 2. the key/value pairs of the latest known `post/info` post made by that user.

 As of present, the only supported key is `name`, which defines a user's display name.
-Older `post/info`s made by a user are considered obsolete and can be safely ignored or discarded.
+Older `post/info` posts made by a user are considered obsolete and MAY be safely ignored or discarded.

 ### 5.3 Channels
-A channel is a named collection of
+A channel is a named collection consisting of the following:

 1. chat messages (`post/text`), and
-2. user joins and leaves (posts of type `post/{join,leave}`).
+2. user joins and leaves (`post/join` or `post/leave`).

 The act of a user issuing a post that writes a chat message to a channel or joins that channel implies that that named channel has been created, and now